WJWillms/nuzlockeApp/README.md

 2. Extra Form Names stretch further than intended.
 3. Some sprites tend to dissappear.
 4. Untested swapping Mono flying type in Flyer Edits menu.
+5. Need to make Stat section box sizes static instead of dynamically sizing to amount in the container.

 # Possible Updates:
 1. More tweaking for the website to work on more monitor sizes and possibly even mobile.